intothevoid/kramerbot/README.md

 1. Uses Telegram Bot API for instant notifications
 2. Written in Go and can be deployed with a single binary (Dockerfile included)
 3. Subscribe to good deals, super deals or setup your own custom deals by watching specific keywords via Telegram commands
-4. User data is written to a Mongo NoSQL database
+4. User data is written to a SQLite database file (`data/users.db` by default)
 5. Keep track of deals already sent to avoid duplicate sending
 6. Supports scraping www.ozbargain.com.au - Good and super deals
 7. Supports scraping www.amazon.com.au (via Camel Camel Camel RSS) - Top daily and weekly deals